-The 'blurred line between counterfeit and sub-standard APIs in medicinal products' will disappear if the above definition of 'Rogue APIs' that we have proposed is accepted.
+The 'blurred line between counterfeit and sub-standard APIs in medicinal products' will disappear if the above definition of 'Rogue APIs' that we have proposed be accepted.

-Regarding the cases of unilateral action by certain Member States (e.g., Italy), we understood that such has arisen to protect patient health and safety and to reduce the impact of non-compliance on the APIs sector.
-More specifically, the Italian legislator introduced the mandatory provision of a GMP Certificate for APIs coming from non-EU countries, released following a satisfactory inspection by a European Regulatory Authority at the relevant production sites.
-The Italian legislator thinks that extending these rules to all European countries would help to minimise the risks to patients.
-These decisions have also helped to raise the Commission's awareness of the seriousness of the counterfeit problem.
+Regarding the cases of unilateral action by certain Member States (e.g., Italy), we understood that these have arisen to protect local patient health and safety and to reduce the impact of non-compliance on the local economy.
+They have also helped raise Commission awareness of the seriousness of the counterfeit problem.

 We applaud the Commission's commitment to international cooperation.
 What is surely a global problem requires a global solution.
 This may take a long time to bear fruit.
-At present, there is an urgent need to regulate the activities of all operators along the distribution chain - to introduce clarity and certainty to the legal responsibilities of supply chain intermediaries, such as traders and brokers, as well as Qualified Persons.
+At present, there is an urgent need to regulate the activities of all operators along the distribution chain-to introduce clarity and certainty to the legal responsibilities of supply chain intermediaries, such as traders and brokers, as well as Qualified Persons.